SAI-GODGE/production-linux-automation/README.md

 - SELinux validation
 - Standard system configuration

-The baseline was applied using:
+The baseline configuration is implemented in `playbooks/baseline.yml` and can be executed using:

 ```bash
 ansible-playbook playbooks/baseline.yml